-Each of the 24 levels is structured in groups of five modules, four modules where new words are introduced, and the fifth as a diction module to test and reinforce learning.
+Each of the 24 levels is structured in groups of five modules, four modules where new words are introduced, and the fifth as a dictation module to test and reinforce learning.

-Whether you are using TTRS purely as a touch-typing tutor or as part of a phonics learning programme, it is recommended that all students being on Level 1, Module 1 and not skip any modules.
+Whether you are using TTRS purely as a touch-typing tutor or as part of a phonics learning program, it is recommended that all students begin on Level 1, Module 1 and do not skip any modules.

-TTRS is designed to be followed sequentially so as to develop the skill of touch-typing alongside the paced acquisition of the building blocks of literacy.
-When you enter into the Levels section you will see the words which are covered in each level.
+TTRS is designed to be followed sequentially to develop the skill of touch-typing alongside the paced acquisition of the building blocks of literacy.
+When you enter the Levels section, you will see the words which are covered in each level.

-Level 1 introduces and names the vowels a e i o u.
-This is important information for readers, whatever the age.
+Level 1 introduces and names the vowels a e i o and u.
+This is important information for readers, whatever their age.
 The course then moves on to combine vowels and consonants into three letter words.

 You may need to pay your students a little extra attention on Module 8 when capital letters are introduced.
 This is the first time that students will need to use both hands on the keyboard at the same time.

-From the beginning, students are encouraged to line up their fingers on the home key, and follow the fingers on the screen rather than look down at their hands and very quickly they are typing whole words without consciously thinking about how to do it.
+From the beginning, students are encouraged to line up their fingers on the home keys, and follow the fingers on the screen rather than looking down at their hands.
+Very quickly they are typing whole words without consciously thinking about how to do it.

 The course takes a whole word approach from here on.
 This is a significant strategy as it gives meaning to letter combinations.

-Traditional off the shelf touch-typing package often focus on random letters, and pressure students to reproduce them at speed.
+Traditional off the shelf touch-typing packages often focus on random letters, and pressure students to reproduce them at speed.
 This is not the way students with learning differences learn best.

 Level 2 and 3